Cigarette packets in Australia

 A sample package: a variety of warning packages are in use.

+Display of cigarette packets in an Australian shop.

 Cigarette packets in Australia have undergone significant changes.
 Since 1 December 2012, all forms of branding logos, colours, and promotional texts are banned from cigarette pack designs.
 In turn they were replaced with drab dark brown packets (Pantone 448 C) and graphic images with smoking-related themes to try to reduce the smoking population of Australia to 10% by 2018 from 15% in 2012.

 In addition to other public health measures, packaging requirements have further decreased the prevalence and uptake of smoking, and have reduced cigarette sales in Australia.

 History

 In 1973, Australia's first health warning on cigarette packages appeared with the simple message 'WARNING — SMOKING IS A HEALTH HAZARD'.
 Since 1 March 2006, graphic images depicting the effects of smoking cigarettes have been required to be displayed on cigarette packets.
 Warnings must cover 30% of the front and 90% of the back of the box.
 The 10% of the back not occupied by a warning is used for the message "Sale to underage persons prohibited".

 Since 1 December 2012 all forms of branding logos, colours, and promotional texts are banned from cigarette pack designs.
 The requirement is for plain cigarette packaging showing only brand name and health warning messages.
 Australia was the first country to have plain packaging cigarette packs.
 At the same time the plain packets were introduced, the size of the anti-smoking images became larger, so the two effects are difficult to separate.

 In 2025, the plain cigarette packing regulation was updated to tobacco products including new information cards inside cigarette packaging.

 Canada was the first country to use graphic pictures in conjunction with written warnings on cigarette packages, with the legislation coming in 2000.